hulkdx/findprofessional-frontend-mobile/README.md

 - Back button on IOS
 - TokenInterceptor add tests
 - HomeScreen nav bar is not working
+- HomeScreen image is not loaded in android
+- Test HomeScreen on IOS
 - Add screenshot tests
 - Check landscape orientation design